 We play a repertoire of songs that can range from the fifties through today, and we add our own arrangements and ideas – and we also mix in some of our original music as well.

-We’ll take RPS to clubs, parties, concerts, and any events with people looking to have a great time with live music.
+We love concerts and festivals, but we’ll bring RPS to clubs, parties, and any events with people looking to have a great time with live music.

 Some info about the band: